 Dr. John Macadam (1827-1865) gave his name to Macadamia nuts.
 The genus Macadamia was first described botanically in 1857 by Dr. Ferdinand Mueller (1825-1896), naming the new genus in honour of his friend Dr John Macadam: ".... a beautiful genus dedicated to John Macadam, M.D. the talented and deserving secretary of our institute" (the Philosophical Institute of Victoria, now the Royal Society of Victoria).
 Although the genus may have been new to science the aboriginal Australians had been enjoying the nuts for quite some years, and had their own names for them: there's more about Macadamia below.

 John Macadam was a doctor of medicine, government chemical analyst, Melbourne city health officer, lecturer in Melbourne University, and member of parliament and minister of Victoria, Australia.
 He studied chemistry at Anderson's (now Strathclyde) University and Edinburgh University, then medicine at Glasgow University, graduating in 1854, and arrived in Australia the following year.
 Initially he taught chemistry and natural science at the Scotch College in Melbourne, and is also celebrated as one of the two umpires of the first recorded game of Australian-rules football in 1858.
 In 1862 he began lecturing in chemistry for the new medical school in Melbourne, giving the very first lecture on March 3 (to a class of 3!), and then becoming the first Professor of Theoretical and Practical Chemistry of the Medical School of Melbourne University in 1865.
 He also entered politics, serving in the legislative assembly of Victoria from 1859 to 1864, including being postmaster-general in 1861.
 He died in 1865, at the age of 38, on board the S.S.
 Alhambra en route to New Zealand, where he had gone as an expert witness in the second Jarvey murder trial: he had suffered broken ribs with complications on his journey back from New Zealand after the first trial.
 The newspapers had fulsome obituaries (the image is from the Australian News) and his spectacular funeral was attended by the Mayor of Melbourne, the Chief Justice of Victoria, the chancellor of the university, members of parliament and of the Royal Society of Victoria, and many others, including his youngest brother, George Robert Macadam (1837-1918), a teacher who is buried in Avoca, a hundred or so miles from Melbourne.
 John's grave, topped by a marble obelisk, is in Melbourne General Cemetery, and there is a short paper about him and his assistant, Kirkland, published by the University of Melbourne and he also has an entry in the on-line Australian Dictionary of Biography ("a skilled, popular and eloquent lecturer...") and in the Oxford Dictionary of National Biography.
 He had two sons who died in infancy and are recorded on the obelisk.
 George Robert had a son (George) and a daughter, and later grandchildren.
 At least one family member of the next generation emigrated from Scotland to Australia.
 This was William Macadam, born 30 August 1847, who had 9 children and was living in Radium in 1906.
-He died in a fire in Broken Hill and it was good to hear recently from Margaret, one of his descendants.
+He died in a fire in Broken Hill on 15th September 1914 (the report in Broken Hill's The Barrier Miner of the inquest gives his occupation as platelayer) and it was good to hear recently from Margaret, one of his descendants.
 There are probably also descendants of George Robert still in Australia.
 (There are 9 people with the surname Macadam in the Australian phone directories.
 All live on the south and east, from Brisbane to Adelaide.
 If any of them read this they might like to get in touch!).

 Australia has been celebrating the 150th anniversary of the Burke and Wills Expedition - originally known as the Victorian Exploring Expedition, a south to north continental traverse which ended in the deaths of both Burke and Wills in June/July 1861.
 John Macadam was the honorary secretary of the Royal Society of Victoria which initiated the expedition: his hand-written notes (Instructions furnished to Scientific Observers attached to the Victorian Exploring Expedition ... ) and much of the observers' records have been preserved and were the subject of a book published by CSIRO in late 2011 - with a reprint needed.
 You can order it in Australia using this form - or you can buy it from Amazon (e.g. here for the UK).
 Ironically John Macadam, as Honorary Secretary of the Exploration Committee, wrote to the Government of Victoria on 20th August 1863 - he "earnestly hoped that the Government will liberally support the Exploration Committee in giving to the world this accumulated mass of valuable geographical and other information in a suitable and permanent form" but this was never done and some records have been lost.
 The new book finally fulfils this earnest hope, as far as it is now possible: its title is Burke and Wills: The Scientific Legacy of the Victorian Exploring Expedition.
 There is an excellent website about Burke and Wills, and (of course) even a Facebook page about the anniversary.